Why Your Marketing Isn't Working (And 5 Simple Steps to Fix It)

 Most business owners have great products but confusing marketing.
 Customers visit, get lost, and leave.
 Here's the simple fix - no jargon, no fluff.

-It's your message.
-People land on your website or see your ad and they don't immediately understand what you do, who it's for, or why they should care.
-So they leave.
+People land on your website or see your ad and they do not immediately understand what you do, who it is for, what it costs them to wait, or what to do next.
+So they leave, compare another provider, or put it off.

-Here are 5 simple steps to clean up your message and start turning more visitors into customers.
+Here are 5 simple steps to clean up your message and give more visitors a clear path toward a call, quote request, or consultation.

 Step 1: Get Specific About Who You're Talking To